Arjunbadola/arjunbadola.github.io/_posts/2020-12-31-It's Difficult.md

 It might look easy on paper that why would one invest just because everyone is buying but in reality this is what happens.

-The pressure is not just from missing out its also from getting criticism.
+The pressure is not just from missing out, its also from getting criticism.

 Now to handle that criticism one must have a solid conviction on the company and that would happen only after putting hours of research which would lead us to back to Curiosity and Passion.

-### Opportunity Cost
+## Opportunity Cost

 At the initial stage when you would have come across something known as investing in stock market there is high probability that you might have got interested in making quick money.